aces/Loris-MRI/docs/scripts_md/register_processed_data.md

 # DESCRIPTION

-This script inserts processed data in the files and parameter\_file tables.
+This script inserts processed data in the `files` and `parameter_file` tables.

 ## Methods

 ### getSessionID($sourceFileID, $dbh)

-This function returns the sessionID based on the provided sourceFileID.
+This function returns the `SessionID` based on the provided `sourceFileID`.

 INPUTS:
   - $sourceFileID: source FileID